fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_012.md

 it needs a slide presentation to explain what they do for a living and why it matters.

-## How do career ladders in IT companies work?
+## How Do Career Ladders In It Companies Work?

 Career ladders differ a bit in their details for each company but the general idea is almost always the same.
 We have some